rustsbi/rustsbi-qemu/README.md

 ### Requirements

-You should have `cargo-binutils` and `llvm-tools-preview` installed.
+You should have `cargo-binutils` installed.

 ```
 cargo install cargo-binutils
-rustup component add llvm-tools-preview
 ```

 ### Run